Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Christ—who is perfect and sinless—shed His blood in our stead, dying for our sins.
 He became the Savior for all humanity.

 Do you fully comprehend this knowledge?
 Do you appreciate this great sacrifice?
 Like an inmate being pardoned seconds before the switch on the electric chair is thrown, you must be grateful—truly thankful—for this redemption!

 Without these things, your life would be empty, shallow, miserable—and completely non-existent!

 Always remember that ingratitude is a deadly sin.
 God directly calls it evil!
-An ungrateful attitude is something that most are unaware that they have, but everyone else sees!
+An ungrateful attitude is something most are unaware that they have, but everyone else sees.
 It is a deep character flaw.
 Although few will tell you about it, ingratitude sticks out like a sore thumb.

 Learn from this example.
 An ungrateful attitude exists in our human nature.
 But simple steps can be taken to overcome it.
 By honestly analyzing yourself, and applying biblical rules and principles of etiquette, you can ensure that you are not committing this most common—and deadly—sin.

 Remember Paul’s three commands for true Christians in I Thessalonians 5: